 The study does not purport to cover all aspects of each model.
 It does not, for example, include the ramifications of a particular model on the state's foreign relations nor does it attempt to map all facets of life that would be influenced by the model.
 Rather, the goal is to highlight the way in which the model may be implemented and its main implications.
-The document also does not provide any analysis of concrete proposals on how to implement the various models, although some of these proposals serve as 16 | Resolving the Israeli-Palestinian Conflict: The Viability of One-State Models the background for the analysis.
+The document also does not provide any analysis of concrete proposals on how to implement the various models, although some of these proposals serve as the background for the analysis.
 Given that the document is only a conceptual analysis of the fundamentals of each model, it does not include references to existing documents that describe specific proposals.
 Accordingly, it also does not include a description of specific arrangements that might be used to implement each model (such as analyzing the distinction between dividing into two districts as opposed to several districts in the federation model).
 The document has a different purpose-to examine the general reality that would emerge in the aforementioned models, with the aim of determining the viability of each model, the extent to which each one maintains the interests of the State of Israel, and ultimately, the feasibility of the one-state concept in resolving the conflict.